mezo-org/musd/docs/README.md

 The **Protocol Controlled Value (PCV)** contract is a key component of the system, responsible for managing fees collected from borrowing and refinancing.
 Below is an overview of how the PCV operates:

-- **Fee Collection**: Borrowing fees and refinancing fees are directed to the PCV contract.
+- **Fee Collection**: Borrowing fees, refinancing fees, and interest on debt are directed to the PCV contract.
+Additionally, BTC redemption fees accumulate in the PCV.

-- **Fee Allocation**: Fees collected by the PCV are allocated to the MUSD Savings Rate vault.
+- **Systematic Distribution**: The PCV follows a systematic distribution model where funds are automatically distributed according to governance-set parameters rather than accumulating in the contract.
+MUSD fees are distributed via `distributeMUSD()` and BTC fees via `distributeBTC()`.
+The fees are distributed to Tigris to the MUSD Savings Rate vault.

-- **Governable Split**: The allocation of fees to the MUSD Savings Rate vault is governable via `feeSplitPercentage`.
-The `feeSplitPercentage` determines what percentage of distributed fees goes to the MUSD Savings Rate vault.
+- **Governable Split**: The allocation of MUSD fees is governable via `feeSplitPercentage`.
+The `feeSplitPercentage` determines what percentage of distributed fees goes to the MUSD Savings Rate vault (fee recipient), with the remainder used for bootstrap loan repayment or Stability Pool deposits.

 - **Bootstrap Loan Repayment**: The bootstrap loan repayment is controlled by governance via `feeSplitPercentage`.
 If `feeSplitPercentage` is set to 100%, all fees go to the MUSD Savings Rate vault.
-If the loan is eventually repaid (through setting `feeSplitPercentage` below 100%), the split then controls allocation between the MUSD Savings Rate vault and Stability Pool deposits.
+If set below 100%, the remainder first pays down the bootstrap loan debt.
+Once the loan is fully repaid, excess funds are deposited to the Stability Pool.

 ### EIP-712 Signature Verification